 Seldom used old trail

-This is an old trail that dates from at least the 1930's, that climbs the nearly vertical eastern face of the Mazatzal Mountains, between Barnhardt Trail and North Peak.
-It is shown on the Tonto National Forest map, but not on the current topo maps.
+This old trail dates from at least the 1930s that climbs the nearly vertical eastern face of the Mazatzal Mountains, between Barnhardt Trail and North Peak.
+It is shown on the Tonto National Forest map but not on the current topo maps.
 The road to the original trailhead was completely washed away due to erosion following the 2004 Willow Fire, which severely burned most of the Mazatzal Wilderness.
-While much of the trail passes through the burned area, which is slowly recovering, there are some nice patches of unburned forest towards the top of the trail.
-Forest Road #442 , which takes you to what I would call the new trailhead, has been nicely rebuilt recently.
+While much of the trail passes through the burned area, which is slowly recovering, there are some nice patches of the unburned forest towards the top of the trail.
+Forest Road #442, which takes you to what I would call the new trailhead, has been nicely rebuilt recently.
 Please see my topo map.

-Upon turning onto the 442 road, drive approximately 3 miles to a small parking area on the right side of the road, which is about one tenth of a mile past the third creek crossing (this is Center Creek).
+Upon turning onto FR442, drive approximately 3 miles to a small parking area on the right side of the road, about one-tenth of a mile past the third creek crossing (this is Center Creek).
 On the left side of the road at the parking spot, you will see an old road going uphill.
 This is the beginning of the trail.

 I began hiking up the old road along Center Creek.
-After one fifth mile, the road disappeared into the creek bed.
+After one-fifth of a mile, the road disappeared into the creek bed.
 I followed the creek upstream for another fifth mile, to where the road reappeared again on the south bank of the creek, and soon reached the original trailhead, which is marked by a wooden trailhead sign.
-The sign indicates the junction of the Half Moon Trail, and the Rock Creek Trail.
+The sign indicates the junction of the Half Moon Trail #288, and the Rock Creek Trail.
 Turn right (north) and continue a couple hundred feet to the junction of two creek beds.
 Take the right fork upstream (this is Center Creek again).
 I saw a large pile of ancient cans, which was probably mining camp trash.
 If you stay on the right side of the creek, you should encounter the trail and rock cairns within a quarter mile or so.
-It was at this point I began to wish I had worn long pants because of the catclaw bushes.
-Follow the trail past the Mazatzal Wilderness boundary, until it disappears into the creek bed directly south of the 4645 foot hill.
+At this point, I began to wish I had worn long pants because of the catclaw bushes.
+Follow the trail past the Mazatzal Wilderness boundary, until it disappears into the creek bed directly south of the 4645-foot hill.
 The trail will reappear, climbing the low hillside on the south side of the creek.
 (Look for what appears to be a small rock wall on the slope, this is the point of a switchback.)
 From this point on, the trail, although very faint in places, never completely vanishes.

 This hike is listed as One-Way.